 - 6.1.
-ADSM shall provide a wide range of career services to all enrolled students, alumni and employees through the Office of Student Affairs. - 6.2.
-The Office of Student Affairs shall assist individuals with any questions or concerns about career opportunities and perform following tasks: - 6.2.1 Establish comprehensive programs that aim to guide individuals for reaching out to their desired career. - 6.2.2 Assist individuals in the development of meaningful career goals to prepare them for life beyond ADSM. - 6.2.3 Prepare individuals for a smooth transition from studying to work and/or promotion through assistance with career planning, career development services such as career testing, information, and counselling, interviewing and other employment skills, job placement. - 6.2.4 Provide professional development counseling and advice for individuals to have a competitive edge in the local job market. - 6.2.5 Provide information and advice for the postgraduate programs. - 6.3.
-Academic Advisors are the first point of contact for student career counseling and guidance, as per the Academic Advising Policy. - 6.4.
-The Office of Student Affairs shall manage relevant documentation. - 6.5.
+ADSM shall provide a wide range of career services to enrolled students, alumni and employees through the Office of Student Affairs. - 6.2.
+The Office of Student Affairs shall assist, when required, individuals with any questions or concerns about career opportunities and perform following tasks: - 6.2.1 Establish comprehensive programs that aim to guide individuals for reaching out to their desired career. - 6.2.2 Assist individuals in the development of meaningful career goals to prepare them for life beyond ADSM. - 6.2.3 Prepare individuals for a smooth transition from studying to work and/or promotion through assistance with career planning, career development services such as career testing, information, and counselling, interviewing and other employment skills, job placement. - 6.2.4 Provide professional development counseling and advice for individuals to have a competitive edge in the local job market. - 6.2.5 Provide information and advice for the postgraduate programs. - 6.3.
+Academic Advisors, Academic Support Manage and/or Academic Relationship Manager are the first point of contact for students seeking career counseling and guidance, as per the Academic Advising Policy. - 6.4.
 The Director of Student Affairs shall manage overall career services process and proper career guidance, career path selection, employment guidance, internship, or student relevant matters.